Arshad-Siddiqui/Arshad-Siddiqui-Test/README.md

 ## Interests

 🏋 Helps bring balance to the lifestyle
-🎮 🍿 👨🏽‍💻 Created the lifestyle which needs to be balanced
+🎮 Created the lifestyle which needs to be balanced
+📚 Sci-fi is probably my favourite.